ai2cm/fv3gfs-wrapper/docs/usage.rst

 -----------------------

 A function :py:func:`fv3gfs.open_restart` is available to load restart files that have been output by the Fortran code.
-Currently, it assumes the restart file has not been partitioned in any way (i.e. that the IO layout is (1, 1)).
 This routine will handle loading the data on a single processor per tile and then distribute the data to other processes on the same tile.
 This may cause out-of-memory errors, which can be mitigated in a couple different ways through changes to the code base (e.g. loading a subset of